 This post may contain affiliate links.
 This means that if you purchase something through this site I may earn a (dreadfully small but much appreciated) commission at no extra cost to you.

 River cruising is one of the fastest growing trends in travel, but what makes it so popular?
-Here are 6 reasons to take a river cruise.
+Here are 6 great reasons to take a river cruise.

 Background: I have river cruise envy